 Oshkosh Defense is unveiling a new version of its MRAP All-Terrain Vehicle (M-ATV) tactical ambulance variant at the 2010 Association of the United States Army’s (AUSA) Institute of Land Warfare (ILW) Army Medical Symposium and Exposition, which is being held May 18-20 in San Antonio, Texas.

-“We’ve created an additionaltactical variant to offer a side-by-side patient litter layout in response to feedback from the military,” said Ken Juergens, Defense vice president and general manager, Joint Programs.
-“We developed the ambulance to allow military operations to provide critical casualty care services in the unforgiving landscapes where tactical missions must operate.
+“We’ve created an additional M-ATV tactical ambulance variant to offer a side-by-side patient litter layout in response to feedback from the military,” said Ken Juergens, Oshkosh Defense vice president and general manager, Joint Programs.
+“We developed the M-ATV ambulance to allow military operations to provide critical casualty care services in the unforgiving landscapes where tactical missions must operate.
 It is very important to us to attend events like the ILW Army Medical forum to meet with the officers and soldiers who will be using our vehicles in theater.
 Their input is crucial as we build the best possible vehicles for our Warfighters.”